tagsys/tagbeat/README.md

 ## <strong>Notice</strong>

-Tagbeat is built over TagSee.
-You can see the recovered vibration signals by either of the two methods:
+You can view the recovered vibration signals by either of the two methods:

 1.[Offline] Use TagSee to collect the readings.
 Download the reading results to benchmark directory (<code>PROJECT_ROOT_DIRECTORY/history/</code>).
 Finally, replay the readings offline through the Tagbeat dashboard.

-2.[Online] Start TagSee and create a reader agent.
+2.[Online] Tagbeat is built over TagSee.
+Please start TagSee and create a reader agent.
 Input the TagSee and agent IP in the Tagbeat dashboard.
 Finally, start reading.

 ## Reference